-Key Healthcare Associated Infection Headlines for February 2017
+Key Healthcare Associated Infection Headlines for April 2017

-- NHS Borders had 27 Staphylococcus aureus Bacteraemia (SAB) cases between April 2016 and February 2017, and has not achieved the SAB HEAT rate of 24.0 cases or less per 100,000 acute occupied bed days (AOBD) by March 2017.
-During the same period in 2015/16 there were 25 SAB cases.
-To achieve the HEAT target NHS Borders should have no more than 19 cases per year. - NHS Borders had 19 Clostridium difficile infection (CDI) cases between April 2016 and February 2017, and is on trajectory to achieve the CDI HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days (TOBD) for patients aged 15 and over, by March 2017.
-During the same period in 2015/16 there were 17 CDI cases.
-To achieve the HEAT target, NHS Borders should have no more than 33 cases per year.
+- NHS Borders had 3 Staphylococcus aureus Bacteraemia (SAB) cases in April 2017 and is not on trajectory to achieve the SAB HEAT rate of 24.0 cases or less per 100,000 acute occupied bed days (AOBD) by March 2018.
+To achieve the HEAT target NHS Borders should have no more than 19 cases per year. - NHS Borders had 1 Clostridium difficile infection (CDI) case in April 2017 and is on trajectory to achieve the CDI HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days (TOBD) for patients aged 15 and over, by March 2018.
+To achieve the HEAT target, NHS Borders should have no more than 33 cases per vear.